evanwill/go-go-ghpages-b/content/5-dev.md

 ## Development Environment

-To work with Jekyll on your local machine you will need some software installed on your computer, including a text editor, Git, Ruby, and Jekyll.
+To work with Jekyll on your local machine you will need some software installed on your computer, including:

+- A text editor
+- Git
+- Ruby (2.5 +)
+- Jekyll

 Getting everything set up can be a major hurdle, but stick with it!
 This environment will empower you to edit code, version control, manage your files, and create websites--so its pretty neat and rewarding.